Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Request for Comments.
 RFC documents define protocols and standards for communications over the Internet.
 RFCs are developed and published by IETF.

 Routing Information Protocol.
 Interior Gateway Protocol (IGP) supplied with UNIX BSD systems.
 The most common IGP in the Internet.
 RIP uses hop count as a routing metric.

-In routed firewall mode, the ASA is counted as a router hop in the network.
+In routed firewall mode, the adaptive security appliance is counted as a router hop in the network.
 It performs NAT between connected networks and can use OSPF or RIP.
 See also transparent firewall mode.